 • Directly from you:

-Information such as name, address, telephone number, email address, as well as other information, such as your website registration details and preferred means of communication, may be collected when you voluntarily provide this information to us (for example when you enrol on a Pamoja course or set up and use your Pamoja portal account, take part in a survey or a recorded feedback session, participate in any user generated content facilities, or send emails to us enquiring about our courses);
+Information such as name, address, telephone number, email address, as well as other information, such as your website registration details and preferred means of communication, may be collected when you voluntarily provide this information to us (for example when you enrol on a Pamoja course or set up and use your Pamoja portal account, take part in a survey or a recorded feedback session, participate in any user generated content facilities, get in touch with us as part of our recruitment process or send emails to us enquiring about our courses);

 • From other sources: